ajnirp/hello-genetic/README.md

     ruby hello_genetic.rb hello world

-the program would treat "hello" and "world" as separate arguments, and evolve towards them separately.
+the program would treat `hello` and `world` as separate arguments, and evolve towards them separately.